juliapampus/DataspaceConnector/docs/pages/roadmap/planned.md

 ---
 layout: default
-title: Roadmap
+title: Planned Features
-nav_order: 2
+nav_order: 1
 description: ""
-permalink: /Features/Roadmap
+permalink: /Features/PlannedFeatures
-parent: Features
+parent: Roadmap
 ---

-# Roadmap
+# Planned Features
 {: .fs-9 }

 For transparent and collaborative development, the project's roadmap and each aspect are described in detail.